maddox/dasher/README.md

 You will be prompted for your password, and then it will listen for your Dash button.
 Click your button and look for the MAC address reported.
-Once you have its MAC address you will be able to configure it in Dasher.
+Once you have its MAC address you will be able to configure it in Dasher by modifying `config.json` in `/config`.

 ### Dasher app